LNReader/LNReader.github.io/README.md

 ## Notes

-- Always wrap a page (route) with Layout component
+- Always wrap a page (route) with Layout component.
+- If you create a new page, add its metadata to routes.json.
-- An internal link must be Link component from 'react-router-dom'
+- An internal link must be Link component from 'react-router-dom'.